SleepyBandit/RedditRecap/README.md

 A daily computer generated podcast that takes the top Today I Learned (TIL) posts from Reddit and reads them to you.
 This was created mostly for personal use, but I've published the podcast for free for everyone who cares to enjoy it.

-Feel free to find links to the podcast on itunes or a link to the [XML Feed file](http://sleepybandit.github.io/RedditRecap/TILRedditRecapFeed.xml) itself at the [TIL Reddit Recap Site](http://sleepybandit.github.io/RedditRecap/)
+Feel free to find links to the podcast on [iTunes](https://itunes.apple.com/us/podcast/til-reddit-recap/) or a link to the [XML Feed file](http://sleepybandit.github.io/RedditRecap/TILRedditRecapFeed.xml) itself at the [TIL Reddit Recap Site](http://sleepybandit.github.io/RedditRecap/)

+You can also follow the show's [Twitter (bot) account](https://twitter.com/TILRedditRecap)  for all episode and image posts.

 <!-- /DESCRIPTION -->